Seven Laws of Noah: Ger toshav (resident alien)

-During biblical times, a gentile living in the Land of Israel who did not want to convert to Judaism but accepted the Seven Laws of Noah as binding upon himself was granted the legal status of ger toshav (גר תושב, ger: "foreigner" or "alien" + toshav: "resident", lit. "resident alien").
+During biblical times, a Gentile living in the Land of Israel who did not want to convert to Judaism but accepted the Seven Laws of Noah as binding upon himself was granted the legal status of ger toshav (גר תושב, ger: "foreigner" or "alien" + toshav: "resident", lit. "resident alien").
 A ger toshav is therefore commonly deemed a "Righteous Gentile" (חסיד אומות העולם, Chassid Umot ha-Olam: "Pious People of the World"), and is assured of a place in the World to Come (Olam Ha-Ba).

-The rabbinic regulations regarding Jewish-gentile relations are modified in the case of a ger toshav.
+The rabbinic regulations regarding Jewish-Gentile relations are modified in the case of a ger toshav.
 The accepted halakhic opinion is that the ger toshav must accept the seven Noahide laws in the presence of three haberim (men of authority), or, according to the rabbinic tradition, before a beth din (Jewish rabbinical court).
 He will receive certain legal protection and privileges from the Jewish community, and there is an obligation to render him aid when in need.
-The restrictions on having a gentile do work for a Jew on the Shabbat are also greater when the gentile is a ger toshav.
+The restrictions on having a Gentile do work for a Jew on the Shabbat are also greater when the Gentile is a ger toshav.

 According to the Jewish philosopher and professor Menachem Kellner's study on Maimonidean texts (1991), a ger toshav could be a transitional stage on the way to becoming a "righteous alien" (גר צדק, ger tzedek), i.e. a full convert to Judaism.
 He conjectures that, according to Maimonides, only a full ger tzedek would be found during the Messianic era.
 Furthermore, Kellner criticizes the assumption within Orthodox Judaism that there is an "ontological divide between Jews and Gentiles", which he believes is contrary to what Maimonides thought and the Torah teaches, stating that "Gentiles as well as Jews are fully created in the image of God".

+According to Christine Hayes, an American scholar of ancient Judaism and early Christianity serving as the Sterling Professor of Religious Studies in Classical Judaica at Yale University, the gerim were not necessarily Gentile converts in the Hebrew Bible, whether in the modern or rabbinic sense.
+Nonetheless, they were granted many rights and privileges when they lived in the Land of Israel.
+For example, they could offer sacrifices, actively participate in Israelite politics, keep their distinct ethnic identity for many generations, inherit tribal allotments, etc.